devmahbe/Reimagining-Material-Exchange/README.md

 # Reimagining-Material-Exchange
-An application to Co-create digital solutions with Households and Bhangari workers
+A mobile application to Co-create digital solutions with Households and Bhangari workers